Martingale Methods for Sequential Estimation of Convex Functionals and Divergences: Introduction

 for some pre-specified level $\delta \in (0,1)$.
 Such a sequence $(C_{ts})_{t,s=1}^\infty$ is called a {\em confidence sequence}, and differs from the standard notion of confidence interval through the uniformity in times $t,s$ of the probability in equation \eqref{eq:confseq}.
 As stated precisely in Section~\ref{sec:choice_filtrations}, the guarantee \eqref{eq:confseq} is equivalent to the requirement that for all stopping times $(\tau,\sigma)$,

 The scope of potential applications of such confidence sequences is far-reaching.
 For instance, a confidence sequence $C_{ts}$ directly gives rise to a sequential two-sample test for the null hypothesis $H_0: P=Q$, where the null is rejected when $0 \not\in C_{ts}$.
-Fixed-sample two-sample testing is a classical problem which continues to receive a wealth of attention, but \emph{sequential, nonparametric} two-sample testing is relatively less explored; two exceptions include~\cite{balsubramani2016}, \cite{lheritier2018}.
-We also note that confidence sequences for divergences can sometimes lead to sequential inference for other estimands of interest: we illustrate this fact by deriving confidence sequences for the smoothed differential entropy in Section~\ref{sec:smooth}.
-Though our work is motivated by such practical applications of confidence sequences, our results can also be viewed from a purely theoretical standpoint as deriving concentration inequalities for divergences which hold uniformly over time.
+Fixed-time, two-sample testing is a classical problem which continues to receive a wealth of attention, but \emph{sequential, nonparametric} two-sample testing is relatively less explored; two exceptions include~\cite{balsubramani2016}, \cite{lheritier2018}.
+We also note that confidence sequences for divergences can sometimes lead to confidence sequences for other estimands of interest, as illustrated in Section~\ref{sec:smooth}.
+Though our work is motivated by such practical applications, our results can also be viewed from a purely theoretical standpoint as deriving concentration inequalities for divergences which hold uniformly over time.
 We are not aware of analogous time-uniform concentration inequalities in the literature for the majority of divergences studied explicitly in this paper.

 \textbf{Our Contributions.} The primary contribution of our work is to provide a general recipe for deriving confidence sequences for convex divergences $D$.
 Our key observation is that the process

 is a partially-ordered reverse submartingale, with respect to the so-called exchangeable filtration introduced below.
 Here, $P_t = (1/t) \sum_{i=1}^t \delta_{X_i}$ and $Q_s = (1/s) \sum_{i=1}^s \delta_{Y_j}$ denote empirical measures.
 A related property was previously identified by \cite{pollard1981a} for suprema of empirical processes.
 This reverse submartingale property allows us to apply maximal inequalities to (functions of) $(M_{ts})_{t,s=1}^\infty$, which will lead to confidence sequences for $D(P\|Q)$ based on the plug-in estimator $D(P_t\|Q_s)$.
 We note that this estimator is inconsistent for divergences requiring the absolute continuity of the probability measures being compared, such as $\varphi$-divergences for distributions supported over $\bbR^d$.
 We therefore extend our results by showing that the process in equation \eqref{eq:process_Mts} continues to be a reverse submartingale in each of its indices when $P_t$ and $Q_s$ are replaced by their smoothed counterparts, $P_t\star \calK_\sigma$ and $Q_s \star \calK_\sigma$, where $\calK_\sigma$ denotes a kernel with bandwidth $\sigma$.